tanwarsatya/tanwarsatya.github.io/content/posts/technology/1-scripting kubernetes-the-hard-way/index.md

    [4_verify_cluster.sh](https://github.com/tanwarsatya/k8s-bare-metal/blob/main/4_verify_cluster.sh) validates the cluster by checking various kubernetes services status, nodes status and also deploy random number of nginx pods to make sure cluster is up and running.

+---

   In upcoming second part [2 - Scripting kubernetes-the-hard-way](/posts/technology/2-scripting-kubernetes-the-hard-way/) of this blog, I will explain the requirements and go through the installation steps.
-Scripts are available as part of [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository on GitHub.com.
+Again just to mention scripts are available as part of [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository on GitHub.com.